glic3rinu/passlib/docs/lib/passlib.hash.bsdi_crypt.rst

 Usage
 =====
-Aside from differences in format and salt size, ext-des-crypt usage is exactly the same as :mod:`~passlib.hash.des_crypt`.
+Aside from differences in format and salt size, ext-des-crypt usage is exactly the same as :class:`~passlib.hash.des_crypt`.

 .. todo::